Akshay-Paunikar/Forage_Virtual_Internship_Program/Deloitte/README.md

 At Deloitte, we won’t give you a career path, we’ll help you shape your own.

 Help us tackle the biggest challenges facing Australia today and create a future of our own making!

+<h3>How it works</h3>

+ - Complete tasks guided by pre-recorded videos and example answers from our team at Deloitte Australia.
+No live sessions, all self-paced.
+ - Earn a certificate and add it to your resume and LinkedIn as an extracurricular activity.
+ - Stand out in applications.
+Confidently answer interview questions and explain why you’re a good fit for our team.